brettramin/symfony-docs/book/http_fundamentals.rst

 database, rendering and reusing templates, handling form submissions, sending emails, validating user input and handling security.

-The good news is that none of these problems is unique.
+The good news is that none of these problems are unique.
 Symfony provides a framework full of tools that allow you to build your application, not your tools.
 With Symfony, nothing is imposed on you: you're free to use the full Symfony Framework, or just one piece of Symfony all by itself.